-SPL block structure v15
+SPL block structure overview v16

 Regardless of whether the program is a procedure, function, subprogram, or trigger, an SPL program has the same block structure.
 A block consists of up to three sections: an optional declaration section, a mandatory executable section, and an optional exception section.
 Minimally, a block has an executable section that consists of one or more SPL statements between the keywords

 Use the optional declaration section to declare variables, cursors, types, and subprograms that are used by the statements in the executable and exception sections.
 Declarations appear just before the

 BEGIN keyword of the executable section.
 Depending on the context of where the block is used, the declaration section can begin with the keyword

 You can include an exception section in the

 BEGIN - END block.
 The exception section begins with the keyword